Classic Zucchini Bread

 - In a separate large sized bowl, whisk together the eggs, sugars, vanilla and oil until well combined.

-- Add zucchini to the flour mixture and toss to coat.
-Then add the dry ingredients to the wet and stir with a wooden spoon or spatula until combined.
+- Then add the dry ingredients to the wet and stir with a wooden spoon or spatula until just about combined.

 - Fold in walnuts and chocolate chips into batter if using then pour batter into pan.

 - Bake until toothpick comes out clean, about 45 minutes to 1 hour.

 - Allow to cool on cooling rack for 10 minutes before inverting it removing it from the loaf pan.
 Cool completely on the rack, then slice and enjoy.
 Cover and store zucchini bread at room temperature for 2 days or in the refrigerator for up to 1 week.

 - Storing without frosting: Cover and store leftover bread at room temperature for up to 3-4 days or in the refrigerator for up to 1 week